Sho No! Angels' Ohtani doesn't record out in return to mound

 Recommended Video:

 OAKLAND, Calif.
-(AP) — Shohei Ohtani didn’t record an out in the two-way star's long-awaited return to the mound for the Los Angels Angels, allowing the first six Oakland batters to reach base before his day was done Sunday.
+(AP) — Shohei Ohtani didn’t record an out in the two-way star’s long-awaited return to the mound for the Los Angels Angels, allowing the first six Oakland batters to reach base before his day was done in a 6-4 loss to the Athletics on Sunday.

-The right-hander from Japan gave up Marcus Semien's leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
-Robbie Grossman singled in another run, and Angels manager Joe Maddon replaced Ohtani with Matt Andriese down 4-0.
-The Angels trailed 5-0 after the initial inning, all of those runs charged to Ohtani.
+The right-hander from Japan gave up Marcus Semien’s leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
+Robbie Grossman singled in another run, and Angels manager Joe Maddon replaced Ohtani (0-1) with Matt Andriese down 4-0.

-This was a long time coming for the Angels and Ohtani, who released visible deep breaths between pitches.
+The Angels wasted a big day by Mike Trout, who hit a three-run homer in the third and a sacrifice fly in the fifth.
+David Fletcher wound up with four hits.

+Yusmeiro Petit (1-0) worked out of a fifth-inning jam in relief of Mike Fiers for the win, and Liam Hendriks earned a four-out save after blowing a chance in Friday night's 10-inning victory.

 “I’m looking forward to the day we can get a little bit more aggressive with him.
 I know he is, too,” Maddon said before the game.

-Ohtani batted last season but didn't pitch as the Angels took a cautious approach with their prized player.
+Ohtani batted last season but didn’t pitch as he built his arm strength back up after surgery.
 He went 4-2 with a 3.31 ERA over 10 starts and 51 2/3 innings in 2018 as a rookie.

+Fiers gave up consecutive singles to Fletcher and Trout to start the game before getting three straight flyballs.

+This was Fiers' first outing since he revealed to The Athletic in November that his former Houston Astros club had stolen signs using a camera in center field during its run to the 2017 World Series championship.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports